tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 Walton, Alice.
 [7 Ways Meditation Can Actually Change The Brain](https://www.forbes.com/sites/alicegwalton/2015/02/09/7-ways-meditation-can-actually-change-the-brain/). *Forbes*.
 Feb 9, 2015.

-"Your Brain on Books: 10 Things That Happen to Our Minds When We Read."" *Open Education Database*.
+"[Your Brain on Books: 10 Things That Happen to Our Minds When We Read.](https://oedb.org/ilibrarian/your-brain-on-books-10-things-that-happen-to-our-minds-when-we-read/)" *Open Education Database*.
 Retrieved Oct 23, 2022.